 Both documents are to be found below and can be downloaded by both clinicians and members of the public.

-Any member of the public who is, or has been, a patient in psychotherapy or psychoanalysis with a Registrant and has any concern about the ethical practice of their psychotherapist or psychoanalyst should email us with an account of the concern.
-Please also include your contact details.
+Any member of the public who is, or has been, a patient in psychotherapy or psychoanalysis with a Registrant and has any concern about the ethical practice of their psychotherapist or psychoanalyst can find further information here.

 Our Ethical framework is designed to ensure our Registrants have a minimum and common basis to work from.